qsymmachus/notes/graphql.md

 Each subgraph will have its own schema.
 Subgraph schemas indicate _which_ types and fields they can resolve.
 These schemas are written much the same way other GraphQL schemas are defined, by people.

+Subgraph schemas use __federated directives__ imported from `https://specs.apollo.dev/federation/v2.3` to define how the subgraph fits into the larger supergraph.

+These example subgraph schemas all include some important directives like `@key`, read the comments below to see how they work:

 ```graphql
 # 1. Users subgraph: